Last Updated On

 Yajur Veda is the 2nd in the 4 Vedas.
 The meaning of the word Yajur is sacred offering or sacrifice.
 It is mostly done in the fire.
 Yajur Veda also contains many Upanishads.
 However, Yajur Veda is for the Rituals related to the sacrificial offerings.
 This is just like, to achieve something you have to sacrifice something based on the holy law of Karma.
 Yajur Veda is a guide of Karma.

 Sama Veda is the 3rd in the 4 Vedas.
 It is derived from the word Saman meaning mystical melody.
 This Veda is used for invoking the mystical Deities within the body through Natural Rythm.
-Maximum hymns of the Sama Veda are from the Rig Veda only but having defined rules to sing.
+Maximum hymns of the Sama Veda are from the Rig Veda only but have defined rules to sing.
 Everything in the world including both living and nonliving things has some form of melody.

 Atharva Veda is the final in the 4 Vedas.
 It is the most mystical in the Vedas.
 Atharva Veda contains different hymns for various purposes from medical treatment to metaphysics.
+This is the Veda of mystics.